These Acts of Kindness During the Coronavirus Will Inspire You

 They had heard of the personal protective equipment (PPE) shortages at hospitals that left front-line responders exposed to COVID-19 while treating patients.
 So they fired up their 3D printer and began making plastic face shields for doctors and nurses across the New York City area.

-The two blew past their $3,000 online fundraising goal and raised nearly $18,000 in under two weeks.
+The two blew past their $3,000 online fundraising goal and have raised over $20,000 so far.
 They’ve since used the donations to create and deliver dozens of face shields to several local hospitals.
 They’re still working hard to create even more face shields, and have even secured five new 3D printers to make these critical face shields as quickly as possible.

 Related reading: These Are the Coronavirus Facts You Should Know